ruuda/blog/posts/2014-08-13-writing-a-path-tracer-in-rust-part-2-first-impressions.md

 -----
 The official Rust style is to use [Egyptian brackets][egypt].
-Though I prefer balanced brackets, it is a matter of taste, so I will have to get used to it.
+Though I prefer balanced brackets, it is a matter of taste.
+I will have to get used to it.

 The official casing rules are Pascal casing for types, and lowercase with underscores (snake case) for most other things.
 Again, this is a matter of preference, but I do find it an odd combination.
-It also leads to problems when a type is part of a function name, or when you name modules after a type.
+It leads to problems when a type is part of a function name, or when you name modules after a type.
 The standard library itself has `TreeMap` in `treemap.rs`, but `PriorityQueue` in `priority_queue.rs`.
 I chose to use snake case for my filenames.